ltw-webdev-1/curriculum/dinosaur-designs.md

     ### [Download the content and images.](https://github.com/acgd-webdev-1/dinosaur-designs/archive/gh-pages.zip)
   notes:
-    - label: "Pair programming"
-      text: |
-        Each person will take turns being the **driver** and the **pointer**—switching at each denoted section.

-        - **Driver** — controls the code editor, does the typing.
-        - **Pointer** — has references open on their screen, guides the driver on what to type.

-        **Together you’ll produce one coded project that you can share when complete.**
     - label: "Type it, type it real good"
       text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"